chaudharyan/Getting-and-Cleaning-Data-Course-Project/README.txt

 					colnames(train_x)<-feature$V2

 It creates two datasets ,training dataset and test dataset, by column binding the Subject and Activity files to X_train and X_test files.
-		  That is , these two datasets are appended since they were randomly partitioned for training and testing purpose as mentioned earlier
+These two datasets are appended since they were randomly partitioned for training and testing purpose as mentioned earlier

-		  For Task 1 above : these two datasets are joined together to create a single dataset called joined_dataset Using rbind() to add test dataset rows to train dataset rows joined_data<-rbind(train_data,test_data)
+For Task 1: These two datasets are joined together to create a single dataset called joined_dataset
+		   Using rbind() to add test dataset rows to train dataset rows

+		   			joined_data<-rbind(train_data,test_data)

-		  For Task 2: Only those measurement columns are extracted from above dataset which contains either strings 'mean' or 'std' Grep() is used as these strings could be found anywhere (beginning, middle or end) in the column names
+For Task 2: Only those measurement columns are extracted from above dataset which contains either strings 'mean' or 'std'
+		   Grep() is used as these strings could be found anywhere (beginning, middle or end) in the column names

-		  For Task 3 : We need to rename all the activities (listed as numbers 1-6) with their descriptive names such as 1 WALKING 2 WALKING_UPSTAIRS
+For Task 3:Rename all the activities (listed as numbers 1-6) with their corresponding descriptive names such as
- 3 WALKING_DOWNSTAIRS
- 4 SITTING
+	   WALKING,
+	   WALKING_UPSTAIRS,
+	   WALKING_DOWNSTAIRS,
+ 	   SITTING,
- 5 STANDING
+	   STANDING
-6 LAYING
+	   LAYING

-			       where 1 corresponds to WALKING and so on.
-			       Merge() is used to merge based on activity number to extract the activity name .
-Reordered the dataset to show only the Activity name and remove Activity number column
+	   Merge() is used to add activity name to its corresponding activity number.
+Reordered dataset to keep Activity name and remove Activity number column

 For Task 4: Descriptive variable names means names based on the action the variable is recording, for example the Jerk of the body on the z axis of the phone.
 	    The labels are made more cleaner and descriptive by replacing abbreviations with full defintions , replacing paranthesis etc.

-		  For Task 5 : The above dataset is summarized by finding the average value of all the measurement variables by Activity by Subject.
+For Task 5 : The above dataset is summarized by finding the average value of all the variables by Activity by Subject.
-				Variable here means independent measurements of activity/subject actions Aggregate() is used to find mean of all measurement labels based on activity and subject
+	     Variable here means independent measurements of activity/subject actions Aggregate() is used to find mean of all measurement labelsfor each activity and each subject

-Tidy data is not made to be look neat in programs like notepad (which is often the default for text files on windows) hence write.table is used to save the data to a file 'Week4_Getting_Cleaning_Data' in the working directory.
+Tidy data is not made to be look neat in programs like notepad (which is often the default for text files on windows) hence write.table is used to save the data to a file 'Week4_Getting_Cleaning_Data.txt' in the working directory.

 View the data in Week4_Getting_Cleaning_Data.txt